 For cruise vessels, the lack of spray means that the observation decks stay dry, for the comfort and safety of the passengers.
-Here in the words of Aurora Expeditions, who will be operator of the first X-BOW® cruise ship, currently under construction:
+Here in the words of Aurora Expeditions, the operator of the first X-BOW® cruise ship:

 “As the X-BOW® allows the Greg Mortimer to absorb the impact of heavy seas, ocean spray is also reduced.
 This means that during safe conditions, it's possible for you to venture out to the many observation desks and take a photo of the scenery without being drenched by the spray of a rogue wave.»

-With such excellent sea-keeping capabilities, the vessel can swiftly transfer from one calm area to another.
+With such excellent sea-keeping capabilities, the vessel can swiftly transit open stretches of water.
 The vessel speed when transiting can be high even in adverse weather without reducing comfort on board.
 This means that the transit time in open seas can be reduced and will be more predictable, and the time schedule is more easily held.

 Reduced fuel and emissions

 Noteworthy is the positive side effect of less hull resistance, leading to significant fuel reductions.
 This is a benefit to the owner, and the natural environment too, considering the reductions in CO2, NOx, SOx and PM emissions.